ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 In my opinion, focusing on enjoying *playing osu!catch* itself actually has been keeping me motivated.

-For example let's say I've reached to the point where I'm not improving and slowly get demotivated, then I still keep trying to play the maps which are easy or which have the song I like to listen to.
+For example let's say I've reached the point where I'm not improving and slowly get demotivated, then I still keep trying to play the maps which are easy or which have the song I like listening to.

-The more you push yourself - the more stressed you'll get, so don't be discouraged even if you are not improving.
+The more you push yourself, the more stressed you'll get, so don't be discouraged even if you are not improving.
 It's good mentally to relax yourself by playing easy stuff and enjoying it.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-MegaMix.jpg')"></a>